Free PD That Actually Gets It

 Free • 3-video series

-Tired of weekly lists your students memorize on Thursday and forget by Monday?
-I'll show you what word study actually looks like in 4th and 5th grade — decoding, syllable types, morphology, and a routine you can actually sustain.
+Tired of weekly lists your students memorize on Thursday and forget by the next week?
+I'll show you what word study can really do in 4th and 5th grade — decoding, syllable types, morphology, and a routine you can actually sustain.
 Comes with free downloads.

-For teachers who want spelling instruction that finally sticks.
+For teachers who want spelling instruction that builds real spelling AND decoding skills.

 🔥 Ignite Your Reading Instruction

-Free • 4-day signature event • On-demand this summer only
+Free • 5-day signature event • On-demand this summer only

-- Day 1 — Whole group instruction that works for every reader in the room
+- Day 1 — Whole-group instruction that reaches every reader (three approaches you can mix and match)

-- Day 2 — Small group reading (and the six-step framework I use every time)
+- Day 2 — Small groups with real goals, built on the six-step framework I use every time

 - Day 3 — What the other students do while you're pulling small groups